Welcome to Emeco House

 Emeco Owner Gregg Buchbinder with daughter Jaye, Business Development.
 Together, Gregg and Jaye spearheaded the Emeco House project.
 "Our love for furniture emanates from our love of nature, we wanted to do architecture that reflects all of the ethos of Emeco.”

-“In a lot of ways, chairs are small buildings.
-This really gave us a chance to codify and scale our value system - focus on honest, humble materials.
+“Emeco House gave us a chance to codify and scale our value system - focus on honest, humble materials.
 Nothing is flashy, but everything is thought through.
 We hope the quiet comfort will help foster a closer connection between people who come here.
-It's not a commercial space, it's a conversation place. ”
+It's not a commercial space, it's a conversation place - a venue for exchanges on sustainability, craftsmanship, and longevity.”

 External staircases connect the two levels.
 The roof garden is home to a selection of local plants and succulents.